warrenseah/multi-sig-wallet-frontend/README.md

 ## Instructions

 Load main wallet address into Metamask under Sepolia Ethereum testnet and click connect button.
 Make sure you have sepolia Eth in your wallet addresses.
+To get some Sepolia Eth, head to this [faucet](https://sepoliafaucet.com/) and also register an account with alchemy.

 Under 'Create New Wallet', specify 3 wallet addresses and specify 2 for quorem.
 Click Create button.
 Wait for transaction receipt before proceeding to the next step.